dharmit/dharmit.github.io/_posts/2015-06-14-docker-container-links-poc-django-postgres.md

 ---
 layout: post
-title: Linking Docker containers- A POC using django and postgres
+title: Linking Docker containers - A POC using django and postgres
 categories:
 - blog
 ---